Welcome aboard! Check our latest update before you travel - Covid-19 Info>

 Now's Good!
 It is the perfect time to experience spectacular Milford Sound.
 From thundering waterfalls to sky-high mountains and lush rainforests, Milford has it all.
 Experience the spray of a waterfall as you cruise close to sheer rock faces.
 Informative, participative, and relaxed, this is the perfect way to experience Milford Sound to the fullest.

-Choose to cruise in style on board the Milford Haven.
+Cruise in style on board the newly refurbished Milford Haven.
 More than a boat, the Haven is a cruising bar and restaurant.
-Enhance your cruise with something from our cafe-style menu and pair it perfectly with a fresh craft beer or local wine.
+Enhance your cruise with something from our café-style menu and pair it perfectly with a fresh craft beer or local wine.

 Daily coach connections from Te Anau.
 Sit back, relax and take in all the views along the Milford Road.

 One of the most scenic flights in the world!
 See Milford Sound from the sky and the sea.

 Staying in Queenstown?
 Let us drive you to Milford Sound.

 Make your own way to Milford Sound and join one of our daily cruises.

 Get your photo featured: #RealNZ

 Take the time to enjoy the best of Milford Sound with our leisurely cruise aboard the Milford Haven or M.V.
 Sinbad.
 Exploring the length of the fiord you’ll learn about the history of the region and benefit from the knowledge of your specialist nature guide.
 Experience the cool spray of a waterfall as you move in close to sheer rock faces or watch out for dolphins, seals and, in season, the rare Fiordland crested penguins.